nereusx/dotfiles/README.md

 * the **'.jed/'** directory as I have it (BRIEF v3.1 texteditor, with special configurations for desktops, laptops, and several terminal types).

 * pulseaudio-system/, **system-wide pulseaudio** configuration for multiple users in local system, and/or in LAN.

-* my tcsh scripts, include **.tcshrc**
+* my tcsh scripts

-* install XFCE system sound theme for void-linux and xubuntu
+* install XFCE system sound theme for slackware, void-linux and xubuntu

 * ban ip addresses through iptables, there is a filter based on country of the IP, but you can add more easily.